- This event has passed.

 Painting by Phil Mumby

-ARTISTS – The eye-catching wildlife artwork has been created by 25 local artists and creatives and includes a supersized rhino painting by BBC Wildlife Artist of the Year Tanya Achilleos Lock, a giant painted hare sculpture by artist Joanna May, stunning photographs of endangered wildlife by leading Wiltshire photographers, recycled metal sculptures of dung beetles by award-winning sculptor Fiona Campbell, a model bustard (the emblem of Wiltshire), metre high glass butterflies by artist Phaedra Politis, model animals by children from Pocket Picassos and The Mead Academy Trust and a seven-metre mural by Trowbridge graffiti artist Tom Miller.
+ARTISTS – The eye-catching wildlife artwork has been created by 25 local artists and creatives and includes a supersized rhino painting by BBC Wildlife Artist of the Year Tanya Achilleos Lock, a giant painted hare sculpture by artist Joanna May, stunning photographs of endangered wildlife by leading Wiltshire photographers, recycled metal animal sculptures by GarrymetAlli, metre high glass butterflies by artist Phaedra Politis, model animals by children from Pocket Picassos and a seven-metre mural by Trowbridge graffiti artist Tom Miller.

 WILDLIFE CHARITIES – QR codes in the artists’ windows link to wildlife conservation charities, including the Bath-based Rainforest Concern and the Wiltshire Wildlife Trust and over 30 local businesses featured a nature themed display in their windows, including tree saplings donated by the Trowbridge Chamber of Commerce for planting later in the year.

 COMPETITION – A fun weekly competition for the eagle-eyed on the trail included spotting Tomas the toucan, who landed in a different town centre window on the trail each week.
-The first to post a photo of him with the hashtag #trowbridgearttrail with his new location will win an animal-themed chocolate goodie bag, kindly provided by ASDA Trowbridge.
+The first to post a photo of him with the hashtag #trowbridgearttrail with his new location won an animal-themed chocolate goodie bag, kindly provided by ASDA Trowbridge.